bcgov/platform-services-status/index.md

 ---
+# Use the followig two color codes for status box background
+# colours a.ka.a "bgcolour" below:
+#   green = "#d2f8d2" <- things are good
+#   red = "#ff9999" <- things are bad
 message: "Platform wide service disruption"
+bgcolour: "#ff9999"
 description: |
     We are investigating what appears to be a system wide outage effecting a wide range of services including OCP, SSO and RocketChat.